 • Dental Visits

 One great way to start teaching your child about the importance of good oral hygiene is to compulsory dental visits for your child.
-When your child visits San Ramon dentist on a regular basis starting from their young age, it will become a habit for them even when they reach adulthood.
+When your child visits dentist on a regular basis starting from their young age, it will become a habit for them even when they reach adulthood.

 • Make Brushing of Teeth A Habit